 If you think a departing employee feels intimidated by talking to someone in person, consider offering anonymous exit interviews online.
 You may open your company up to harsh criticism, but you may also be more likely to get honest feedback.
 Speak with another leader in your organization and decide what fits your organization best.

 Once you’ve decided the process for your exit interview, aggregate the answers in a central place.
 As the months pass by, you’ll aggregate feedback and be able to paint a bigger picture of organizational strengths and areas of weakness.

-7 Interview Questions You Need to Ask
+Seven Interview Questions You Need to Ask

-Get the guide for everything you need to know about offboarding employees.
+The guide for everything about offboarding employees.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.